 Choose the right car – and remember to haggle

 A lot will depend on your choice of car.
-Avoid hot, sporty little numbers with huge engines as these will be extremely expensive – if not virtually impossible – to insure.
+You want to look cool but the best car for new drivers should also combine easy driving and affordability.
+Avoid luxury, sporty models with huge engines as these tend to be extremely expensive – if not virtually impossible – to insure.

 Car dealers may not like the idea of having their margins squeezed, but it’s always worth seeing if you can get something off the price.